walterhiggins/WMPJS/README.md

 The *persist()* function returns an object which will be either of two things:

-1. The data loaded from the file if the file exists merged with the data provided in the 2nd parameter or...
+1. If the file exists: data loaded from the file merged with the data provided in the 2nd parameter or...
-2. The data in the second parameter if the file does not yet exist.
+2. If the file does not exist: The data in the 2nd parameter.

 The statement `var preferences = persist('chatcolor-prefs', { } )` in plain english says: Set the preferences variable to whatever's in the 'chatcolor_prefs' file or an empty object if there's no file.